pineapplemachine/mach.d/mach/meta/readme.md

 ## mach.meta.contains

-Given at least one argument, determine whether the first argument is equivalent to any of the subsequent arguments.
+Given at least one argument, determines whether the first argument is equivalent to any of the subsequent arguments.

 ``` D
 static assert(Contains!(int, byte, short, int));